vimpostor/copycat/README.md

 Using this method it is also incredibly cumbersome to overwrite system call arguments, and one quickly has to deal with architecture-specific quirks.

 Recent advancements in the [Seccomp Notifier](https://people.kernel.org/brauner/the-seccomp-notifier-cranking-up-the-crazy-with-bpf) API have made it possible to intercept any system call in a much more elegant way.
-This also offers significant speed improvements, now the performance impact is more like running the application in a container (with `seccomp`) instead of running in a debugger (with `ptrace`).
+This also offers significant speed improvements, now the performance impact is closer to running the application in a container.

 # Rules format